chocolatey-community/chocolatey-package-requests/.github/ISSUE_TEMPLATE/mMaintainerRequest.md

 NOTE: Keep in mind we have an etiquette regarding communication that we expect folks to observe when they are looking for support in the Chocolatey community - https://github.com/chocolatey/chocolatey-package-requests/blob/master/README.md#etiquette-regarding-communication

-PLEASE REMOVE THESE COMMENTS ONCE YOU HAVE READ THEM.
+PLEASE REMOVE ALL COMMENTS ONCE YOU HAVE READ THEM.

 -->
 ## Current Maintainer